slo1958/sl-xj-lib-data/README.md

 #### integer data serie clIntegerDataSerie
 Elements of the data serie are integer.
 A type specific get_element_as_integer() function returns an integer instead of a variant.
 Arithmetic operators (+, _, - ) have been overloaded.
+Operators +, - and * are overloaded using a constant or another integer data serie as second operanda

 #### double data serie clNumberDataSerie
 Elements of the data serie are double.
 A type specific get_element_as_number() function returns a double instead of a variant.
 Arithmetic operators (+, _, - ) have been overloaded.
 Functions like count(), count_non_zero(), average(), average_non_zero(), standard_deviation(), standard_deviation_non_zero()  are reimplemented for clNumberDataSerie to exclude invalid numbers and infinite numbers.
+Operators +, - and * are overloaded using a constant or another number data serie as second operand.

 #### boolean data serie clBooleanDataSerie
 Elements of the data serie are boolean.
 A type specific get_element_as_boolean() function returns a boolean instead of a variant.
 Boolean operators (and, or, not ) have been overloaded.
+Operators ‘or’, ‘and’ and ‘not’ are overloaded using another boolean data serie as second operand.

 #### string data serie clStringDataSerie
 Elements of the data serie are string.
 The data serie exposes basic string handling functions (left, right, mid, text_before, text_after, trim,…)

-#### compressed data serie clCompressedDataSerie
+#### compressed string data serie clCompressedDataSerie
 The data serie stores it value in a string compressed form.
 Each cell in the column is an integer, an index to an array of values.
 Use this data serie instead of the standard data serie when a large number of rows contains only a few distinct values, for example a country name in a large invoice dataset.
+Those operations are totally transparent.
+You add strings to the compressed data serie and the clCompressedDataSerie handles the conversion behind the scene.

+#### date data serie clDateDataSerie
+This data series stores its value as DateTime, but the time part is not used.
+The data serie provide date related method to extract day, month, year….
+Value as integer data serie.

+#### dateTime data serie clDateTimeDataSerie
+This data series stores its value as DateTime.
+The data serie provide date related method to extract day, month, year….
+Value as integer data serie, and time related methods to extract hours, minutes, ….
+Values as integer data serie.

 ## About clDataTable
 A data table is a collection of data series.

+The library support common basic operations on a data table:

+- add column
+- add row
+- filter rows
+- iterate over rows
+-  iterate over rows with filter
+- grouping
+- sorting
+- pivot and unpivot
+- loopup
+- inner joins
+- outer joins
+-  …

+Some operations are implemented using transformers available as a set of distinct classes.

+A table can be a view on another table, we means we use a subset of the columns of the underlying table without data duplication.

 ### How to create a data table ?